loafterew/my_gcloud_app/README.md

 ## Instructions: Initialization

-Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) if you don't already have it.
+Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) if you don't already have it:

+`brew cask install google-cloud-sdk`

 Clone the repository locally: